-For the SRE petitions pending again before the Agency on remand, EPA is responding to the courts' orders remanding EPA's prior actions and requiring the Agency to issue new decisions on the petitions at issue.
-Therefore, EPA has an obligation to act in response to the courts' decisions.
+For the 2018 SRE petitions, EPA is responding to the D.C.
+Circuit's order remanding EPA's prior actions and requiring the Agency to issue new decisions on the petitions at issue.
+Therefore, EPA has an obligation to act in response to the court decision.
 EPA is applying the reasoning of the RFA opinion, which was issued on January 20, 2020.
 EPA is obligated to take into consideration changes in the law that occur while it is considering the petitions before it, and doing so is proper; the petitions are again before the agency.
 Verizon Telephone Companies, 269 F.3d at 1110-11.
 Indeed, "the Administrative Procedure Act generally contemplates that when an agency proceeds by adjudication, it will apply its ruling to the case at hand."
 Clark-Cowlitz Joint Operating Agency v.
 F.E.R.C., 826 F.2d 1074, 1082 (D.C.
 Cir.
 1987).

 EPA further disagrees that its action is an impermissible retroactive adjudication based on the Retail Wholesale factors.
 Those factors "boil down ... to a question of concerns grounded in notions of equity and fairness[,]" Clark-Cowlitz at 1082, n.6, and consideration of the factors demonstrates that EPA's action is not counter to such notions.
 Here, EPA is applying its new statutory interpretation via adjudication, which is permissible, and is necessarily applying that interpretation to the SRE petitions it has before it.
 EPA's change in position is not an "abrupt departure" from well-established practice.
 EPA has taken different approaches to SRE petitions over the years, as described in Section II.D, and in some cases has granted a refinery's petition in one year but denied it in the next.
+In addition, the RFA decision upon which EPA's current interpretation is based was issued in January 2020, just a few months after the Agency's action on the 2018 SRE petitions.
+It was not reasonable for the 2018 petitioners to rely to their detriment on our exemption grants in light of our past practice, the unsettled case law, and the January 2020 RFA decision in particular.
+Additionally, challenges to the 2018 Decision6 were filed and still pending.
+Given those circumstances, small refineries should have been aware that their exemption grants could be reversed, either by the Agency if it concluded that the RFA decision was correct, or by the courts.
 Also, EPA has twice extended the 2019 compliance deadline for small refineries, mitigating any adverse impacts or burdens EPA's change in interpretation might impose.
 Lastly, EPA is applying an interpretation that it believes is consistent with the intent of Congress in adopting the RFS program and in authorizing exemptions for small refineries.